-Psoriasis typically begins to appear between ages 15 and 35, but it can start at any age.
-Many people may carry the gene for psoriasis, but it doesn’t always express itself.
-Instead, different triggers can bring about the symptoms quite unexpectedly.
+Psoriasis typically begins to appear in people between ages 15 and 35, but it can start at any age.
+Many people may carry the genetic predisposition to develop psoriasis, but it does not always express itself.
+Instead, different triggers can unexpectedly cause the symptoms to surface.
 The triggers can include:

-If you have a rash that just won’t go away, don’t simply ignore it.
-Psoriasis can manifest itself in different ways and in varying severities.
+Psoriasis can manifest in different ways and varying severities.
 It can also affect different parts of your body.

 The primary symptoms can include: